Beatty, Nevada

-Beatty (/ˈbeɪti/ BAYT-ee) is an unincorporated town along the Amargosa River in Nye County in the U.S. state of Nevada.
+Beatty (/ˈbeɪti/ BAYT-ee) is an unincorporated town along the Amargosa River in Nye County, Nevada, United States.
 U.S. Route 95 runs through the town, which lies between Tonopah, about 90 mi to the north and Las Vegas, about 120 mi to the southeast.
 State Route 374 connects Beatty to Death Valley National Park, about 8 mi to the west.

 Before the arrival of non-indigenous people in the 19th century, the region was home to groups of Western Shoshone.
 Established in 1905, the community was named after Montillus (Montillion) Murray "Old Man" Beatty, who settled on a ranch in the Oasis Valley in 1896 and became Beatty's first postmaster.
 With the arrival of the Las Vegas and Tonopah Railroad in 1905, the town became a railway center for the Bullfrog Mining District, including mining towns such as nearby Rhyolite.
 Starting in the 1940s, Nellis Air Force Base and other federal installations contributed to the town's economy as did tourism related to Death Valley National Park and the rise of Las Vegas as an entertainment center.